internet-identity-labs/NFID-SDK/scripts/README.md

 **Setup environment**

-copy the `.env.local.template` to `.env.local` and replace the following variables:
+Copy the `.env.local.template` to `.env.local` and replace the following variables:

 1. `TUNNEL_PORT` should be `9090` when you're running the default config of `nfid-frontend`
 2. `TUNNEL_REGION` depends on your region.
 Defaults to `eu`.